sonots/sonots.github.io/source/_posts/2014-05-04-how-to-use-norikra-to-count-http-status.markdown

 ## Conclusion

-I explained how to replace fluent-plguin-datacounter with Norikra.
+I explained how to replace fluent-plugin-datacounter with Norikra.
 Try it out!